Skip to content

 How to Curb Destructive

-While chewing is a natural behavior for dogs, the destruction of household items can pose challenges.
+While chewing is a natural behaviour for dogs, the destruction of household items can pose challenges.
 Employ these strategies to meet your dog's chewing needs while safeguarding your belongings:

 Provide Acceptable Chew Toys